 In this section you can enter your node’s latitude and longitude, as well as the grid square designator.
-The latitude/longitude values should be in decimal format (for example, 30.5432 and -95.1234).
-The optional node location settings are optional, but if you have Link Quality Manager enabled then the location becomes important for calculating the distance between linked nodes.
+The values should be in decimal format (for example, 30.5432 and -95.1234).
+The node location settings are optional, but if you have Link Quality Manager enabled then the location becomes important for calculating the distance between linked nodes.

 If you are using a location-aware web browser, you can click the Find Me button to populate the latitude/longitude fields.
 This works well if you are viewing the Basic Settings page on a mobile device with built-in GPS.

 If your node has an Internet connection available, the Show Map and Upload Data to AREDN Servers buttons will become active.
 The Show Map button will display a map that allows you to click the position where your node is located or to drag an existing location marker to a different spot on the map.
 Both of these actions will automatically update the latitude/longitude fields on the page.